 A healthy body is the best means to avoid and/or combat the flu virus.
-But if you already caught the flu, fortunately, you can use safe inexpensive natural ingredients to make an immune booster drink.
+But if you already caught the flu, fortunately, you can use safe inexpensive natural ingredients like ginger, lemon, garlic to make an immune booster drink.

 This immunity booster drink can help overcome the flu symptoms more easily and produce a normal immune response for recovery.

 Respiratory viruses are a major cause of influenza-like illness symptoms in children and adults, and practical antiviral treatment is recommended as soon as possible, particularly for those with compromised immune systems.

 If you act at the first sign of feeling unwell, this immune booster drink recipe can help shorten the duration of illness and prevent complications.
 So don’t wait until the symptoms are fully developed, at that time the virus already has done the damage and your body is already fighting too hard.

 This basic ginger lemon garlic drink with added herbs and honey is warm and soothing for your throat.
 It keeps you hydrated while supporting the body fight the pathogens.

 Among all ingredients in this flu bomb drink, garlic has the advantage in preventing influenza.
 It is particularly protective against the common cold and the flu.
 Garlic contains compounds that help the immune system fight.

 These compounds have been shown to boost the innate immune cells in the body when they encounter viruses that cause the common cold or flu and additionally reduce the cold and flu severity.
 That’s why garlic makes the best tea for flu and cold season, and don’t worry you can barely taste it, it’s not overpowering as when you eat it.

 You probably tried many other drinks to boost your immune system, some are strong, some are weak.
 But this immune booster tea is somewhere in the middle, it has a mild soothing taste but still powerful if prepared correctly.